BurtonL3/webPrices/README.md

 # webPrices
-webPrices: Scrape online prices with rvest
+webPrices: Tools to scrape prices with rvest and the tidyverse

 webPrices is a set of tools for harvesting pricing from big box stores (e.g. Home Depot and Lowes) and Amazon online.
 It has two main goals: